steinbring/jws.dev/experience.md

 - I used it at [UW-Milwaukee](resume.html#web-application-developer), [Starkmedia](resume.html#senior-application-developer), and [Bader Rutter](resume.html#senior-full-stack-developer).

+#### CI/CD pipelines

+- I wrote [JWS Pictures](https://jws.pictures/) to use [GitHub Actions](https://github.com/features/actions).
+I wrote [an article about how it does what it does](https://jws.news/2024/the-final-form-for-my-photo-blog/).
+When the developer commits an image file to the repository, it creates six new versions of the image and writes the EXIF data to six data files.

 ### Subversion

 - I used it at [Kohler](resume.html#coldfusion-developer) and [QM Quality Matters](resume.html#application-developer).